tom-gehling/tom-gehling/README.md

 - 👋 Hi, I’m @tom-gehling
-- 🌱 I’m currently in my 3rd year of Bachelor of Mathematics and Computer Sciences
 - 👨‍💻 I have a passion for Software Engineering, with interests in Full-Stack Development and Data Science
 - 📫 Reach me at tom.gehling@gmail.com